csail/mit6470-vm/using/windows.md

 1. Right-click on the `MIT 6.470` entry that just showed up and select `Create Shortcut on Desktop`
 1. Double-click the desktop shortcut to start the VM.
-1. Verify that you can open [http://webdev.local](http://webdev.local) in a Web browser.

 Set up [Apple Bonjour](http://www.apple.com/support/bonjour/) so you can use the `webdev.local` name to connect to your VM, instead of having to